cast-quint/sish/README.md

 # Sish: A Simple Shell

 Dead simple UNIX shell written in C.
-Developed in the fall of 2020 for the needs of my [Operating Systems](https://www.csd.uoc.gr/~hy345/index_en.html) class.
+Developed in the fall of 2020 as an assignment for my [Operating Systems](https://www.csd.uoc.gr/~hy345/index_en.html) class.

 ## Building and Running
 ```